cisagov/get.gov/pages/domains/domains_before.md

 {% include 'content-blocks/information_needed_for_domain_request.md' %}

+### Supporting documentation for special districts

+If you’re requesting a domain for a special district, you’ll need to provide documentation that attests to your organization’s status.
+Include links to authorizing legislation, a founding charter, applicable bylaws, or other supporting documentation.
+If you're unable to share links, you can reply to the email you'll receive after you submit your request.

 ## What happens after you request your .gov domain

 We’ll review your request.
 This review period usually takes around 10 business days.